 - Dagmar Riedel, Columbia University

 - Brian C. Rose, University of Pennsylvania & Penn Museum of Archaeology and Anthropology

-- Marina Rustow, Princeton University *Just added to the program!
+- Marina Rustow, Princeton University

 - Stefan Schorch, Martin-Luther-Universitaet Halle-Wittenberg